Pokémon Black and White: Story

-After the player defeats the Elite Four and enters the Pokémon Champion's chamber, he or she finds that N has defeated Alder and become the newest Pokémon Champion.
+After the player defeats the Elite Four and enters the Unova League Champion's chamber, he or she finds that N has defeated Alder and become the newest Unova League Champion.
 Soon after, he summons a large castle surrounding the Unova League, challenging the player to find him to participate in one final battle.
-When the player finally reaches him, Reshiram in Black or Zekrom in White appears before the player, and the player must capture the legendary Pokémon to prove their worth before challenging N. After his defeat, N laments the possibility that his ideals are mistaken, Ghetsis intrudes and angrily reveals that his true intentions were to use N to ensure that he would be the only human left with control over Pokémon and use them to rule the world, having groomed N as a child to be a pawn.
+When the player finally reaches him, Reshiram in Black or Zekrom in White appears before the player, and the player must capture the Legendary Pokémon to prove their worth before challenging N. After his defeat, N laments the possibility that his ideals are mistaken, Ghetsis intrudes and angrily reveals that his true intentions were to use N to ensure that he would be the only human left with control over Pokémon and use them to rule the world, having groomed N as a child to be a pawn.
 In his rage, Ghetsis challenges the player to a true final battle.
-After Ghetsis's defeat, he is arrested, allowing Alder to resume his position as the Champion of the Unova Region and pardons N. N then thanks the player for helping realize his mistake about the nature of the relationship between people and their Pokémon and wishing them well before saying goodbye and leaving the castle on his dragon of choice to a far-off land, wanting to find more about the world.
+After Ghetsis's defeat, he is arrested, allowing Alder to resume his position as the Unova League Champion and pardons N. N then thanks the player for helping realize his mistake about the nature of the relationship between people and their Pokémon and wishing them well before saying goodbye and leaving the castle on his dragon of choice to a far-off land, wanting to find more about the world.

-After Team Plasma's defeat, Looker arrives in Unova and tasks the player with finding the remaining Sages of Team Plasma, so they can be brought to justice.
-The player can also challenge the Elite Four once again, and challenge Alder, ultimately becoming the Unova region's new Pokémon Champion.
-The player also gains access to the eastern portion of Unova, which contains Pokémon from the previous games in the series, as well as access to an area unique to each game version: the ultra-metropolitan Black City, home to powerful Pokémon trainers; and the White Forest, home to humans and Pokémon living in harmony.
-Cynthia, a former Champion of the Sinnoh Region, is also found in this area of the game and can be challenged.
+In the postgame, Looker arrives in Unova and tasks the player with finding the remaining Sages of Team Plasma, so they can be brought to justice.
+The player can also challenge the Elite Four once again, and challenge Alder, ultimately becoming the new Unova League Champion.
+The player also gains access to the eastern portion of Unova, which contains Pokémon from the previous games in the series, as well as access to an area unique to each game version: the ultra-metropolitan Black City, home to powerful Pokémon Trainers; and the White Forest, home to humans and Pokémon living in harmony.
+Cynthia, the former Sinnoh League Champion, is also found in this area of the game and can be challenged.
 A non-player character named after Shigeki Morimoto, a Game Freak programmer, creature designer, and the director of the Pokémon HeartGold and SoulSilver games, can also be found and battled in the game.